AshutoshChvn/Nao-Medical/README.md

 ** Utilizes Whisper for transcript generation and the Gemini API to correct grammatical errors in the text.

 *Requirements File*
-The requirements.txt file contains all necessary Python packages
+-The requirements.txt file contains all necessary Python packages -Gemini API key required